DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 If you answer "no", then don't use the NSNotificationCenter.

-A good example usage of NSNotifications is `UIKeyboardDidShowNotification` and related.
+A good example from Apple's docs is `UIKeyboardDidShowNotification` and related.
 The keyboard appearing affects the entire app.
 It gives your UI a chance to change itself in case the keyboard hides critical views or controls.
-Apple can't assume what views you have showing, so it's your job to respond to keyboard notifications and modify your UI appropriately.
+Apple can't assume what views you have showing, so it's your job to respond to the notification and modify your UI appropriately.

 In my experience, I've found it effective to fire off `UserDidSignInNotification` and `UserDidSignOutNotification`.
-In a typical app, there can be a lot of state that needs to be set up on sign in or torn down on sign out.
+In a typical app, there's state that needs to be set up on sign in or torn down on sign out.
 Deleting cached data and what not.
 It's an app wide event.
-I often find that deep within my network layer, if the server ever gives me a 401 or 403, I need to sign out that user.
-The network layer should know nothing about view state, so firing off a `UserDidSigOutNotification` or similar is effective.
+I often find that deep within my network layer, if the server reponds with 401 or 403, I need to sign out that user.
+The network layer doesn't care about view state, so firing off a `UserDidSigOutNotification` works well.

 ## Conclusion

 NSNotificationCenter is an
 [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) most of the time.

 ## Additional Resources
 * https://objcsharp.wordpress.com/2013/08/28/why-nsnotificationcenter-is-bad/